-The state makes attempts to reunite children in foster care with their natural parents.
-Only when such attempts have failed can these children be adopted.
-As a result, children adopted from foster care tend to be older (as against new born and infant adoptions possible by other means).
-Also depending on the reason the children were placed in foster care (due to abuse, neglect etc), they may suffer from varying degrees of physical and/or mental difficulties.
+Because the process for reunification can be lengthy, children adopted from foster care tend to be older (as against newborn and infant adoptions possible by other means).
+Most children available for adoption are 2 years or older.
+The children were may suffer from varying degrees of physical and/or mental difficulties.
 Many times, there are sibling groups, requiring that more than one child be adopted at a time.